la2050/archive/_projects/2016/community-uniting-for-resolution-and-empowerment-cure.md

   - 'Education/training '
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  CURE focuses on cases prosecuted by the City Attorney’s Anti-Gang Section.
+  CURE offers youth an opportunity to earn the dismissal of their case by engaging in 12-18 months of education, vocational training, and wrap-around services such as mental health care.
+CURE is a violence prevention effort that redirects youth to productive activities in order to prevent escalation of misdemeanor offenses to felony level violence and to increase community safety.
 project_impact: >-
   ["College matriculation rates","District-wide graduation rates","Proficiency
   in English and Language Arts and Math","Student education pipeline","Youth